-Net operating losses (NOLs).
-The TCJA generally reduces the amount of taxable income that can be offset with NOL deductions from 100% to 80%.
+NOLS.
+The TCJA generally reduces the amount of taxable income that can be offset with net operating loss deductions from 100% to 80%.
 It also generally prohibits NOLs from being carried back to an earlier tax year - but allows them to be carried forward indefinitely (as opposed to the previous 20-year limit).
-There was a temporary respite from the TCJA rules for NOLs arising in 2018 through 2020 tax years, but the rules generally returned for NOLs arising in 2021 or later.
+So if your business is headed for a loss this year due to temporary business conditions, consider accelerating income if possible to reduce the amount of the loss.

 Pass-through entity "excess" business losses.
-Through 2025, the TCJA applies a limit to deductions for current-year business losses incurred by noncorporate taxpayers: Such losses generally can't offset more than \$250,000 (\$500,000 for married couples filing jointly) of income from other sources, such as salary, self-employment income, interest, dividends and capital gains.
+The TCJA applies a limit to deductions for current-year business losses incurred by noncorporate taxpayers: For 2023, such losses generally can't offset more than \$289,000 (\$578,000 for married couples filing jointly) of income from other sources, such as salary, self-employment income, interest, dividends and capital gains.
 (The limit is adjusted annually for inflation.)
 Excess losses are carried forward to later tax years and can then be deducted under the NOL rules.
+In 2022, the Inflation Reduction Act extended the limit through 2028.